moodlehq/moodle-plugin-ci/docs/TravisFileExplained.md

 sudo: true

 # Installs the required version of Firefox for Behat, an updated version
 # of PostgreSQL and extra APT packages.
-Java 8 is only required
-# for Mustache command.
 addons:
   firefox: "47.0.1"
   postgresql: "9.4"
-  apt:
-    packages:
-      - openjdk-8-jre-headless

 # Ensure DB services are running.
 services: